migam830/migam830.github.io/README.md

 ## License
 Unless otherwise stated, all files in this repository are All Rights Reserved.

 Files licensed differently will either mention the license at the beginning of the file or have another file in the same directory called `license-[filename].txt` (or both).
 Here, `[filename]` refers to the name of the file minus the extension e.g. `example.markdown` would have a license file called `license-example.txt`.
+License files with a different name format will be explained where they are used.